CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Introduction

 A seminal work in PTQ for LLMs is GPTQ~\citep{frantar2022gptq}, which introduced a one-shot weight quantization approach that minimizes the following layer-wise output reconstruction loss: $\|X(W-\hat{W})\|_F^2$, where $X= [\bx_1, \bx_2\dots \bx_n]$ represents the layer inputs and $W, \widehat{W}\in \mathbb{R}^{\din\times \dout}$ are the original and quantized weight matrices, respectively.
 This method has sparked a wave of research in PTQ.
 Subsequent works have built upon GPTQ, addressing its limitations and improving it's performance.
 For instance, SpQR~\citep{dettmers2023spqr} and OWQ~\citep{lee2023owq} improve GPTQ by explicitly addressing outlier weights, maintaining them in full precision, while quantizing the remaining weights using GPTQ.
 This hybrid approach improves quantization accuracy, particularly at lower bit-widths.
 Another line of research focuses on transforming the weight space before applying GPTQ.
 For instance, QuIP~\citep{chee2024quip}, FrameQuant~\citep{adepu2024framequant} transform the weights into a more quantization-friendly space and apply GPTQ in the transformed space.
 AWQ~\citep{lin2023awq}, SmoothQuant~\citep{xiao2023smoothquant} reduce the effect of activation outliers by performing feature scaling before quantizing the weights using standard techniques.

 Given the central role GPTQ plays in the landscape of PTQ methods for LLMs, improving its quality directly translates to better quantization across numerous techniques that build upon it.
 Consequently, in this work, we revisit the core optimization problem addressed by GPTQ and introduce a novel coordinate descent based algorithm, \algo, to minimize the objective. \algo~is an iterative optimization technique that greedily selects coordinates to descend along in each iteration.
 This approach contrasts with GPTQ, which cycles through the coordinates only \emph{once}, in a predetermined order, often leading to suboptimal solutions for the layer-wise objective (see Section~\ref{sec:background} for more details). \algo~is simple to implement and scales effectively to models with billions of parameters.
 We further extend \algo~ to group/sub-channel quantization, a technique gaining popularity of late~\citep{dettmers20218, dettmers2023case}.

-Extensive experiments on PaLM 2~\citep{anil2023palm} demonstrate that \algo~consistently outperforms GPTQ across various model sizes and quantization precision levels.
-For example, for INT2 quantization of PaLM2-Otter, \algo~achieves a $10\%$ reduction in perplexity compared to GPTQ.
+Extensive experiments on Gemma~\citep{gemma, Riviere2024Gemma2I}, and PaLM2~\citep{anil2023palm} model families demonstrate that \algo~consistently outperforms GPTQ across various model sizes and quantization precision levels (2-4 bits).
+Notably, for INT2 quantization of PaLM2-Otter, \algo~achieves a $10\%$ perplexity reduction compared to GPTQ.
+Furthermore, integrating \algo~with QuIP~\citep{chee2024quip} and FrameQuant~\citep{adepu2024framequant} improves their performance by $\sim 5\%$ for INT2 quantization of the Gemma-2 27B model, showcasing its potential as a drop-in replacement for GPTQ in existing PTQ techniques.